Line

 It turns out that there is a fair

-It boils down to negotiating a rate with a prospective client.
+billing parameters.
+It boils down to negotiating a rate with

-inherent in the definitions.
-For example, assume that you
+from the subjectivity inherent in the definitions.
+For example,

-decide to bill based on a 65 character line.
-What about partial
+assume that you decide to bill based on a 65 character line.

-lines?
-Again it depends on how the contract is written.
-On
+What about partial lines?
+Again it depends on how the contract

-the one hand you could structure the contract to require that
+is written.
+On the one hand you could structure the contract

 For example: